Sleepydragn1/twitchAFK/README.md

 ## Command-line Arguments

-Note that none of these commands will permanently alter any configuration file.
-They're just meant to change the session that they launch.
+Note that none of these commands will alter configuration files.
+They only modify the session that they launch.
 ```
 -u [username]
     Set the username.
 Note that this will do nothing if you're using a profile that is already logged in.